Epona – The Celtic Goddess of Horses

 Epona is also known as the Great Mare.
-She is, first and foremost, a Horse Goddess associated with the Gauls.
+She is, first and foremost, a Goddess of Horses associated with the Gauls.
 In spite of Her popularity there seems to be little information readily available about Her.

 Unfortunately, any legends Gaulish Celts may have had have been lost to us.
 The legends and myths of the British Celts were written down by early Christian monks.
 However, the Gauls and others did leave a rich legacy of inscriptions and monuments and it is from this that most of the evidence for Epona comes.

 However there is one tale of Epona’s origin that has survived.
 A late Greek writer, Agesilaos wrote that Epona was born of a mare and a man, Phoulonios Stellos.
 He chose to spurn womankind and instead mate with a mare.
 The mare gave birth to a beautiful and lively daughter whom she named Epona, and who became the Goddess of Horses.
 The giving of a name in most Celtic legends is of vital importance in that individual’s future.
 The naming of Epona by her mother implies that the mare may have had a divine nature herself and that Epona followed on in some way from an earlier Horse Goddess.